 One of the topics we discussed early in the year was the growth of e-commerce.
 At Fresh-Lock®, we know this trend is here to stay – especially with data indicating that online sales transactions are estimated to reach $4 trillion globally by 2020.
 When it comes to rethinking your packaging for e-commerce, we understand that it requires a team of knowledgeable packaging experts.

-If you’re thinking about packaging for e-commerce or have other packaging goals, contact the folks at Fresh-Lock® online or at 800-265-0750 to find a reclosable packaging option that holds up in shipping and is a functional solution for your product.
+If you’re thinking about packaging for e-commerce or have other packaging goals, Contact the Fresh-Lock® team online or at 800-265-0750 to find a reclosable packaging option that holds up in shipping and is a functional solution for your product.